 Retrofit Painting (2013) is a luxury brand and conceptual art project I created to market and sell paintings crafted as objects for everyday use.
 The products I designed range from ready-to-wear painting shoes, bags, sunglasses, hats, and other custom accessories.
 In 2015 I was invited by The Art Production Fund of New York as their summer artist-in-residence at Cosmopolitan of Las Vegas Casino and Resort.
 There I constructed dozens of wearable stretched canvases using laser-cut oak, sewn linen, and 3D printed brass, and transformed the appearance of their art studio (positioned amongst shops and restaurants) into a high-end retail boutique.
 For five weeks the public was invited to browse the quasi-paintings, try them on, and even model for advertisements.
 It connected the ideas and motifs of minimalist painters such as Robert Ryman and Franz Erhard Walther to the commercial kitsch and experience economy of The Strip.

-Within the context of Las Vegas and beyond, Retrofit Painting utilizes minimal design, commercial advertising, and capitalist business practices to expound on and bring into question the potency and consumption of surface in the marketplace.
+Within the context of Las Vegas and globalized economies beyond, Retrofit Painting utilizes minimal design, commercial advertising, and capitalist business practices to expound on and bring into question the consumption of fine art in the marketplace.